These are the specialties that we use to describe our photographers.

 We strive to provide clients with the most useful list of specialties possible so they can effectively find photographers who are appropriate for their project.
 We need enough specialties to cover most commercial and editorial assignments without having so many that it makes the list confusing or unwieldy for our clients or our staff.
 Our specialties tend to describe the subject matter rather than the clients (which is why we don’t use terms like Advertising or Editorial).
 We do our best to follow industry standards when defining these terms, but they are all subject to interpretation by our staff.
 In order to qualify for any of these categories, photos have to be relevant to some sort of client, and we always consider their quality, quantity, and cohesiveness.
 Photographers need to show solid proficiency in a specialty, not just show a few appropriate photos.
 Please let Bill know if you have questions, concerns, or suggestions about how we can improve upon our list of specialties or their definitions.

-Picks up where active lifestyle leaves off, including extreme sports and other rigorous outdoor activities.
+Adventure photography picks up where Lifestyle leaves off, showing people involved in extreme sports or other rigorous outdoor activities.
 Demonstrates the photographer’s ability to tackle remote locations and/or adrenaline-fueled action.
 Outdoor photography includes hunting, fishing, camping, hiking.
 Either one can be highly-produced or more journalistic in approach.
 Read more.

 Anything shot from a high vantage point, usually from a drone or piloted aircraft.

 Pictures illustrating the practice of cultivating, breeding, or harvesting plants and animals to provide food, wool, and other products.
 Read more.

 Pets, livestock, or wildlife, with or without people.
 Read more.

 Primarily concerned with the inside or outside of a structure, more so than the people, furniture or decor in or around it.
 Should demonstrate a high degree of technical proficiency including perspective control and the ability to handle mixed lighting.